Why hiring the right employee is important

 - Define your company’s purpose to attract the right people

 - Leaders should hire to fill their own weaknesses

-- Internal promotion should be favored over external recruitment
+- Internal promotion should be favored over external recruiting

 - Avoid bulk hiring where possible

-Having a clearly defined purpose will help applicants to determine whether they are the right fit for your company and vice versa.
-Having values that underpin the purpose will also help applicants to build an idea of what your company culture is like and what key characteristics you look for in employees.
+Having a clearly defined purpose will help applicants determine whether they are the right fit for your company and vice versa.
+Having strong company values will help applicants to build an idea of what your company culture is like and what key characteristics you’re looking for in a future employee.

-A lot of companies make the mistake of trying to quickly fill roles where they have a high turnover, for example in customer contact centers.
-However, this can result in employing the wrong people, who either leave the role or do not perform well.
-It might not be their ability that is the issue, but more their suitability and motivation to do the role.
-For example, if someone is looking for a short-term role before going to university, it is pointless spending weeks training them, for them to hand their notice in a few weeks later.
-Recruitment is better when handled from a long-term perspective rather than to plug gaps when required.
+A lot of companies make the mistake of trying to quickly fill roles where they experience high turnover.
+Unfortunately, this can result in hiring candidates who aren’t the best fit, and may leave the role quickly or not perform well.
+The issue might not be their skills and experience, but may be their lack of motivation to get the job done.
+Recruiting is better when handled from a long-term perspective rather than to plug gaps when required.

 High turnover of employees results in huge, avoidable costs and can occur for a number of reasons.
 Whilst there are cost variances from industry to industry and role to role, according to SHRM, the average cost per hire for companies is $4,129 and it takes around 42 days to fill a position.
-So when you take these costs into account, it makes business sense to ensure that you get the right person in the role to begin with.
+Taking these costs into consideration, it’s important to place the right person in your open role.

 How the hiring process works

-The recruitment experts at The Balance Careers break the process down into three phases:
+The recruiting experts at The Balance Careers break the process down into three phases: